monatemedia/opencast-readme/README.md

 #### Or on Windows OS

-You can run on Windows using Git Bash, CMD (Windows Command Prompt) and PowerShell
+You can run on Windows using
+ - Git Bash,
+ - PowerShell,
+ - Windows Command Prompt(CMD) or,
+ - Windows Subsystem for Linux 2(WSL2)

 ```sh
 % npm run winstart # Windows-family operating systems